discus-sions/TownOfHost-TheOtherRoles/README.md

 Basis : Crewmate<br>

 The Mystic is a crewmate who can sense kills that occur and when.<br>
-When a kill occurs, the Mystic gets a flash.<br>
+When a kill occurs, the Mystic gets a reactor flash.<br>

 ## Neutral